-Adding product reviews to your website is a great way to help users in their decision process and increase your rankings and the diversity of keywords your website shows up for in Google.
+Adding product reviews to your website is a great way to help users decide and increase your rankings and the diversity of keywords your website shows up for in Google.
 But the big question is this: How do you add reviews to your website, or, more importantly, are there best practices for adding reviews to get the most value?

 The Benefits of Adding Reviews To Your Website

-Reviews provide insights into what you’re doing well and what you can improve on, and offer you a reason to engage and build a relationship with people who have just purchased or will purchase what you’re offering.
+Reviews provide insights into what you’re doing well and what you can improve on and offer a reason to engage and build a relationship with people who have just purchased or will purchase what you’re offering.

 Should Reviews Have Their Page On Your Website?